martin-gk/PHI/Diary/Diary.md

   - "expensive" solution and complete overkill: [Haptic Motor Controller](https://www.adafruit.com/product/2305)
   - better solution [transistors](https://learn.adafruit.com/adafruit-arduino-lesson-13-dc-motors/transistors)
+  - best solution have a board that comes with a vibrating motor

 - There is plug-and-play and there is firmware updates.
 Wasted 3 hours and 2% hairs on a 10 min [fix](https://www.arduino.cc/en/Tutorial/WiFiNINA-FirmwareUpdater)

+- Kids these day don't know how great they have it with autocomplete

+- Compile error because your code is good but an imported library is not good is awful

+- Sometimes you have to break your board in order to find out that what you have been looking for does not exist

+- Compiling seconds are like hours in real time

+- There is nothing like the helplessness of being unable to connect to your board

+- shortcuts in your device communicator can ruin your life

+- I hope its a shortcut

+- Patience is a virtue you learn while waiting on your parts from china

+- Comfort is not as important if you are afraid to loose your arm